lanl/singularity-eos/doc/sphinx/src/models.rst

     S = C_V \ln\left(\frac{T}{T_0}\right) + (\gamma-1) C_V \ln\left(\frac{\rho_0}
      {\rho}\right) + q',

-we have assumed that the entropy is zero at the reference state given by :math:`T_0` and :math:`\rho_0`.
+we have assumed that the entropy and offset :math:`q'` are zero at the reference state given by :math:`T_0` and :math:`\rho_0`.
 By default, :math:`T_0 = 298` K and the reference density is given by